sacreno/clu-for-honorbuddy/trunk/CLU/CLU/Readme.txt

 - Information on the current target includes Location, Distance, Name, GUID, isBehind.

 * Spells
-- Dumps the targets spells (including ID's, Powercost, etc) to the honorbuddy debug log
+- Dumps the target spells (including ID's, Powercost, etc) to the honorbuddy debug log

 * Auras
 - Dumps the targets Auras to the honorbuddy debug log

+* Spellchecker
+- provides information on the spell you provide (spellname or spell Id)

 Keybinds
 ------------------